Daniel1999Akama/moringa_phase4_project/README.md

 # Data understanding
 In this project, we analyze sentiment using a dataset of customer reviews collected from Twitter.
 The dataset contains a collection of text reviews and corresponding sentiment labels indicating whether the sentiment expressed in the review is positive, negative, or neutral.
-The dataset consists of [] number of samples and [] number of features.
+The dataset consists of 9093 rows and 3 columns.

 To gain a better understanding of the data, we performed the following steps: